gaehlerm/SoftwareEngineering/README.md

 The domain level tends to grow over time.
 This should be prevented as code in the domain level needs to fulfill extra stringent requirements and is more costly.
 One of the reasons is that more and more peripheral code creeps into the domain level.
 Make sure that at all times, the domain level remains slim.

-#example stolen from DDD p.68
+// example stolen from DDD p.68

 You might be a little confused now about the domain level.
 Let me make a brief example (stolen from Domain-Driven Design).